TVR

-TVR is a British manufacturer of sports cars.
+TVR Electric Vehicles Limited is a British manufacturer of sports cars.
 The company manufactures lightweight sports cars with powerful engines and was, at one time, the third-largest specialised sports car manufacturer in the world, offering a diverse range of coupés and convertibles.

 History

-The abbreviation TVR stems from the name of the company's owner Trevor Wilkinson, his first garage sporting the letters T, V and R.
+The abbreviation TVR stems from the name of the company's founder Trevor Wilkinson, his first garage sporting the letters T, V, and R.

 The history of TVR can be divided into several eras, each of which is associated with the company's owner at the start of that period: